awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 + Windows: `169.254.169.254,169.254.170.2,\\.\pipe\docker_engine`
 Default value on Linux: Null
 Default value on Windows: Null
 The HTTP traffic that should not be forwarded to the specified `HTTP_PROXY`\.
 You must specify `169.254.169.254,/var/run/docker.sock` to filter Amazon EC2 instance metadata and Docker daemon traffic from the proxy\.
-For more information, see [HTTP Proxy Configuration](http_proxy_config.md)\.
+For more information, see [HTTP proxy configuration](http_proxy_config.md)\.

 `ECS_ENABLE_TASK_IAM_ROLE`
 Example values: `true` \| `false`